prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 This section provides information on how the underlying code works and how one could test their own models within this framework.
 The RL pipeline is fairly straightforward and the steps for it have been provided [here](https://github.com/tawnkramer/gym-donkeycar), therefore, we can jump to the Imitation learning pipeline.

 ## Note:
-This section assumes that the reader is well versed with python, numpy, opencv and has some understanding of pytorch (a high level understanding is sufficient).
+This section assumes that the reader is well versed with Python, NumPy, OpenCV, and has some understanding of pytorch (a high-level understanding is sufficient).

-As stated before, the imitation learning pipeline involves 4 steps, data recording, post-processing, training and finally running the trained model on real time data (which can be considered as "testing").
+As stated before, the imitation learning pipeline involves 4 steps, data recording, post-processing, training and finally running the trained model on real-time data (which can be considered as "testing").
 For the purposes of data recording as well as running the model, we use the same script [run_sim.py](https://github.com/prl-mushr/MUSHR-DL/blob/master/run_sim.py), for post-processing, we use [post_processing_mushr.py](https://github.com/prl-mushr/MUSHR-DL/blob/master/post_processing_mushr.py), and for training, we use [pytorch_img_to_steering_train.py](https://github.com/prl-mushr/MUSHR-DL/blob/master/pytorch_img_to_steer_train.py).

 ## Simulator:
 Before we get to the code part, lets first quickly consider what we get from the simulator.
 The simulator provides the following state information about the car:
-1. position (x,y,z): (x,y,z) position of the car relative to a predefined origin (note that the car does not start at 0,0,0)
+1. Position (x,y,z): (x,y,z) position of the car relative to a predefined origin (note that the car does not start at 0,0,0)
-2. speed (scalar): the absolute speed of the car
+2. Speed (scalar): the absolute speed of the car
 3. Steering and throttle values
-4. hit: whether the car has hit something
+4. Hit: whether the car has hit something
-5. cross track error (cte): distance from the centerline of the track; this is useful for training RL agents
+5. Cross-track error (CTE): distance from the centerline of the track; this is useful for training RL agents
-6. camera image(s): 3 images of size 320x320 with a horizontal field of view (fov) of 87 degrees.
-There are 3 cameras on the car, one camera pointing straight ahead, and the other two pointing to the left and right at an angle of 15 degrees.
-The center camera image is RGB, while the others are greyscale (but still have 3 color dimensions because the images are transferred in a png format, therefore necessitating the use of 3 color dimensions).
-To mimic the real camera characteristics on the MUSHR car, we need 320x240 pixel images (the actual camera has 87 degree horizontal fov and a 58 degree vertical fov, the simulator does not allow that, so this is a workaround to get the same fov as the real camera).
+6. Camera image(s): 3 images of size 320x320 with a horizontal field of view (fov) of 87 degrees.
+There are 3 cameras on the car, one camera pointing straight ahead, and the other two pointing towards the left and right at an angle of 15 degrees.
+The center camera image is RGB, while the other two are greyscale (but still have 3 color dimensions because the images are transferred in a png format, therefore necessitating the use of 3 color dimensions).
+To mimic the real camera characteristics on the MUSHR car, we need 320x240 pixel images (the actual camera has 87-degree horizontal fov and a 58-degree vertical fov, the simulator does not allow that, so this is a workaround to get the same fov as the real camera).
 After cropping the top and bottom 40 pixels from these images, you'd get something like this (the images are from left to right in that order):

 <img src="/tutorials/MUSHR-DL/left.png" width="200">
 <img src="/tutorials/MUSHR-DL/center.png" width="200">